redwoodjs/redwood/docs/docs/tutorial/chapter7/api-side-currentuser.md

 * A logged in moderator user *should* see moderation controls next to comments
 * A logged in moderator user *should not* be able to access /admin/posts

 In fact, you could write some new tests to make sure this functionality doesn't mistakenly change in the future.
-The quickest would probably be to create an `adminPosts.scenarios.js` and `adminPosts.test.js` file to go with the new service and verify that you are only returned the posts owned by a given user.
-You can [mock currentUser](http://localhost:3000/docs/canary/testing#mockcurrentuser-on-the-api-side) to simulate someone being logged in or not, with different roles.
+The quickest would probably be to create `adminPosts.scenarios.js` and `adminPosts.test.js` files to go with the new service and verify that you are only returned the posts owned by a given user.
+You can [mock currentUser](/docs/testing#mockcurrentuser-on-the-api-side) to simulate someone being logged in or not, with different roles.
 You could add tests for the Cells we modified above, but the data they get is dependant on what's returned from the service, so as long as you have the service itself covered you should be okay.
 The 100% coverage folks would argue otherwise, but while they're still busy writing tests we're out cruising in our new yacht thanks to all the revenue from our newly launched (with *reasonable* test coverage) features!

 Did it work?
 Great!
 Did something go wrong?
 Can someone see too much, or too little?
 Double check that all of your GraphQL queries are updated and you've saved changes in all the opened files.